parkermac/LO/driver/README.md

 - Run forecast as three separate days
 - Save blowup log and last history file (and clean these up later)
 - add timestamp and history file number info to stdout when blowup happens.
+- this is the first use of the newly-reorganized batch files, kept in LO/driver/batch, and with numbers (e.g klone1_) corresponding to the driver.

 ---